INT Program INT-19-2a

 July 1 - August 2, 2019

 Effective Field Theories (EFTs) applied to nuclei and nuclear matter have had many phenomenological successes.
 In particular, nuclear interactions derived from chiral EFT and advances in nuclear many-body techniques have enabled rapid progress in ab initio nuclear structure calculations up to mass numbers A~100.
 However, the limits in mass and density of this approach are currently not known and there are open issues regarding the convergence and power counting of chiral EFT.
 Alternative lower-resolution EFTs have shown advantages for particular aspects of nuclear structure and reactions while EFT for energy-density functionals has many open questions.
 In the meantime, quantitative matching of QCD to nuclear EFT is becoming increasingly feasible.
-The goal of this program is to review recent progress in nuclear structure research using EFTs and to set future priorities in the light of upcoming rare isotope beam facilities.
+The goal of this program is to review recent progress in nuclear structure research using EFTs and to set future priorities in the light of upcoming experiments.

 Background on recent developments

 The combination of chiral EFT using Weinberg power counting with powerful many-body methods has dramatically extended ab initio calculations to medium-heavy nuclei.
 This has led to major successes in nuclear structure theory, but also highlights open problems in the present status of nuclear forces and currents.

 The Weinberg approach has been criticized for the small range of cutoff variations possible, and some quantities are sensitive to the regulators used.
 Whether this is still a problem at high enough orders or a fundamental consequence of non-perturbative renormalization and the small separation of scales in nuclei is a matter of current debate.
 There are alternative approaches where the cutoff can be varied over a larger range, but their implementation in many-body methods needs to be explored.